Chun-Li

-Since her debut, Chun-Li has become a pop culture icon, being widely notable beyond the games and among one of the series' most iconic characters.
+Since her debut, Chun-Li has become a pop culture icon, being widely notable beyond the games and one of the series' most iconic characters.
 She has appeared in nearly all subsequent installments of the series and several other Capcom games, in addition to third-party games.
 She is also featured in Street Fighter-related media, including two feature films, multiple anime and comic book productions, and other official series merchandise.
 She has earned much positive fan and critical reception for factors such as her backstory, athleticism and in-game playability, and she is considered a trailblazer for female characters in fighting titles and general video gaming.